 8. Ceramic & Glass

-Ceramic & Glass pans are not that common in cooking; it has a special spot in baking.
+Ceramic & glass pans are not that common in cooking; they have a special spot in baking.

 Pros